Introduction: Made From Leftovers

 I'll add depth by helping you understand the impact of poverty on the poor and on the world around them.
 I'll offer a thought-provoking dialogue on why the poor often remain poor and why it may not be something to ignore.

-The title of this book alludes to my diet consisting mostly of leftovers, a choice that came from scarcity, but it also refers to the many ways the abjectly poor are the leftovers of society.
+The title of this book alludes to my diet of leftovers, a choice that came from scarcity, but it also refers to the many ways the abjectly poor are the leftovers of society.
 “The Leftovers” squandered what little opportunity they had, shamed those who were of means, and embraced their pride and their religion above responsibility.

 Of course, being malnourished can have an impact on one’s health, but the foundation of the impoverished lifestyle is even more oppressive.
 As a sheltered kid who didn’t celebrate Christmas, I didn’t know my lack of education or nutrition was abuse, nor did I consider my oppressive religion anything but the way things ought to be.
 Thirty years later, as a high school dropout running a marketing agency, I began to realize what I had come out of.